-6.2.4 EV Testing, certification, type approval, roadworthiness tests
+6.2.5 EV Testing, certification, type approval, roadworthiness tests legislation and standards knowledge.

-Focuses on activities and trends related to technical aspects of electric vehicles and charging infrastructure before they can be placed on the market and put into operation and periodic roadworthiness tests of electric vehicles.
-Relevant technical expertise is closely linked to legislation and standards knowledge.
 Given the systemic shift and increasing complexity of the process of testing and homologation brought by EVs, massive investments in new technologies and systems for testing, certification companies, and technical services need to be made.
 At the same time, employees of these companies will need to expand and improve their knowledge and skills, especially in electrical and high voltage fields and interoperability.
 In addition, these companies usually cover testing of charging infrastructure as well.
 Among others, digital communication, grid connection guidelines, and different safety standards must be complied with.
 So far, specific processes for EVs during periodic roadworthiness tests do not exist.
 However, with the increased number of EVs in operation and development of the used cars market, attention to this area could be expected, as well as a need for upskilling existing employees or hiring new ones.